they prove accurate based on credibility intervals.

 User experience is the accumulation of an end user’s interaction with a company and its services and products.
 It typically refers to digital interactions via online, mobile, social platforms, etc. However, UX is more than just interactions.
 It includes the attitudes, opinions, and emotions associated with a consumer during their digital experience.
 It’s the encompassment of these intangibles that separates a mediocre user experience from one that uses best practices resulting in greater success.
 Data-driven design supported by data and helps users the target audience.

-Clarity and simplicity.
-These are key components to quality UX design.
+These are key components of quality UX design.
 The average attention span of a human is eight seconds.
 The average time spent on a website is 2 minutes and 17 seconds, but this is ONLY if you get past the bounce rate where a user spends 15 seconds or less, including loading time, on a site.
 Needless to say, the less clutter and indecipherable jargon you have clogging your pages, the better your chances at keeping users from clicking out of your site.

 This also applies to visual hierarchy.
-Readers read from left to right and focal points should appear in larger font and bolder design, often with calls-to-action (CTAs) attached to them to move forward in the buying journey.
+Readers read from left to right and focal points should appear in a larger font and bolder design, often with calls-to-action (CTAs) attached to them to move forward in the buying journey.

-Commonality over creativity.
 It might go without saying that artistic individuals, such as designers, value creativity and thrive in its process.
 However, when following UX best practices, commonality outshines creative endeavors as users don’t want to spend time trying to figure out complicated interactive features.
 Making a user think too hard about your user interface (UI) is counterproductive.
 Usability trumps design as familiarity breeds easier maneuverability.
 This is not to say that creativity isn’t important, just remember to harness it within best practice principles.

-Know your audience.
 While this might seem cut and dry, you’d be surprised at how many businesses fail to run research on their target markets.
 After all, your audience is the biggest indicator of your success and provides the best suggestions for your design.

 Once your audience is established and you have a firm grasp on their needs and wants, designing UX around them should be straightforward.
 This is where a bit more creativity can shine as you know what ideas will and won’t fly with your users.

-- Optimize the customer journey by not only following UX design best practices, but following what the data tells you.
+- Using actionable data: Optimize the customer journey by not only following UX design best practices but following what the data tells you.
 For example, if look at the time spent on different pages of your website.
 Compare the two and try to make adjustments based on why some seem popular and others don’t.
 Make subtle, but testable changes and see which gets better traction (basic A/B testing or multivariate to make it more comprehensive).
 Tweak content, visuals, and interactive items as suggested based on analytics.
 You can even test out certain promotions and sales initiatives.
 This is an ongoing process, but the overall analytics you get from the testing is an added piece of your toolkit.

-- While UX design best practices use common design elements that resonate across a spectrum of users, and your business might have it narrowed down to an industry or audience level, it doesn’t hurt to use data to discover any gaping holes in the system.
+- Keep experimenting: While UX design best practices use common design elements that resonate across a spectrum of users, and your business might have it narrowed down to an industry or audience level, it doesn’t hurt to use data to discover any gaping holes in the system.
 What might not be glaringly obvious to the naked eye or designer tests might be earmarked via data.
 You don’t want to miss out on these linchpins as unexplored methods can result in gains all around.